Does your sale rep have any idea what he is doing?

 Find out if they know anything about guns.
 If a rep does not have a good understanding of modern military weapons and weapon systems, how can they be expected to provide a weapon storage system that meets your needs and properly stores your weapons and associated gear?

 Our sniper rifles have floating barrels.
 How does your system address this?
 If they respond “Do the guns go on boats?”, you need to choose a different supplier.
-Lack of understanding of systems like a floating barrel should be another red flag.
+Lack of understanding of systems like this should be another red flag.

 Can you explain how to clean a rifle?